Gaussian fluctuations and moderate deviations of eigenvalues in unitary invariant ensembles: Gaussian fluctuations

-The proof for $(ii)$ is analogous.
-The limit normal behavior now follows from the Soshnikov central limit theorem in \cite{S00.2}, and as in the proof of Proposition \ref{VIn-est}, the calculation for the correlation coefficient $\Lambda_{i,j}$ is mainly based on the fact that for any given subset $\Lambda \subset \Omega_n$,
+$(ii)$.
+The proof is based on the Soshnikov central limit theorem in \cite[p.174]{S00.2}.
+The computations are straightforward but quite complicated.
+As in the proof of Proposition \ref{VIn-est}, the keypoint to calculate the correlation coefficients $\Lambda_{i,j}$ is that, similarly to \eqref{VIn**}, for any given subset $\Lambda \subseteq \Omega_n$ with $\Omega_n$ as in the proof of Proposition \ref{VIn-est},